http4s/blaze/README.md

 #### Important Blaze Behaviors
 * By default, read and write requests should be serialized either manually, or with a SerializerStage.
-* Blaze tries to minimize copying and garbage.
-ByteBuffers are one of the biggest culprits, so it is, in general, not safe to hold a returned ByteBuffer and request more data.

 #### Dataflow